Homepage > Blog > Mesh WiFi Vs WiFi Extender: Which Is Better?

 What Are Wi-Fi Extenders?

-Wi-Fi extenders, also known as range extenders or repeaters, have been around for much longer than Mesh Wi-Fi systems and are a more familiar option to many users.
+Wi-Fi extenders, also known as range extenders or Wi-Fi repeaters, have been around for much longer than Mesh Wi-Fi systems and are a more familiar option to many users.
 These devices work by receiving the existing Wi-Fi signal from a router and rebroadcasting it to extend its reach.
 Unlike Mesh Wi-Fi systems, which create a unified network with multiple nodes, Wi-Fi extenders simply amplify the signal from the original router, effectively increasing its coverage area.

 One of the main advantages of Wi-Fi extenders is their affordability and ease of setup.
-Unlike mesh Wi-Fi systems, which require multiple nodes to be strategically placed throughout the space, Wi-Fi extenders can be simply plugged into a power outlet and configured with minimal hassle.
-This makes them an attractive option for users who are looking for a quick and easy way to extend their Wi-Fi coverage without breaking the bank.
+Unlike mesh Wi-Fi systems, which require multiple nodes to be strategically placed throughout the space, Wi-Fi extenders can be simply plugged into a power outlet (just like you would do for a WiFi dongle to work in a PC) and configured with minimal hassle.

 However, Wi-Fi extenders have some limitations compared to Mesh Wi-Fi systems.
 Since they rely on the existing Wi-Fi signal from the router, they may not always provide the same level of performance or reliability.
 In areas where the original signal is weak or congested, the extender may struggle to provide a stable connection.
-Additionally, using multiple extenders in close proximity can create network congestion and lead to slower speeds and reduced performance.

 Advantages and Disadvantages of a WiFi Extender